arzekeil/arzekeil/README.md

 # Hello!
 I'm Arzekeil-Abel 👋

 ## 📖 About me
-- ☁ Pursing a career as a Cloud Infrastructure / DevOps Engineer
+- ☁ Pursing a career as a Cloud Infrastructure / DevOps Engineer.
-- 👨‍💻 Computer Science student expected to graduate Augest 2024
+- 👨‍💻 Computer Science student expected to graduate Augest 2024.
-- 🐳 Docker, ⚙ Kubernetes, 🧥 Jenkins (learning) everthing CI/CD and automation
+- 🐳 Docker, ⚙ Kubernetes, 🧥 Jenkins (learning) everthing CI/CD and automation.

 Take a look at my website below: